 AUVON iMedassist Weekly pillbox

 - Store a Week's Worth of Meds.
-You can simply organize your weekly medication dispenser at the beginning of the week and place the organizer on the counter to easily keep track and maintain your AM/PM medication regimen, which is great if you're traveling or on-the-go since you can detach exactly the days you need.(The dimension of our AUVON medicine box is 8.97” x 5.62” x 1.47”. while the dimension of the individual cell is 0.9” x 1.1” x 0.9”)
+You can simply organize your medicine box at the beginning of the week and place the dosset box on the counter to easily keep track and maintain your AM/PM medication regimen, which is great if you're traveling or on-the-go since you can detach exactly the days you need.(The dimension of our AUVON medication organiser is 8.97” x 5.62” x 1.47”. while the dimension of the individual cell is 0.9” x 1.1” x 0.9”)

 - Secure Pills from Spilling.
 No worries about unwanted dumpage of pills found by pets and kids for your slightest unintentional or incidental touch on the pill planer.
 The push button stays closed once locked and securely snap shut keeping pills safe.